Scholarships

 Introduction

-In 2026 the Albert Coates Memorial Trust, in association with the Australian Legion of Ex-Service Men and Women is funding scholarships for Division 1 Registered Nurses working in public health services or bush nursing services in the Loddon Mallee region, Victoria.
+In 2025 (for the 2026 round) the Albert Coates Memorial Trust, in association with the Australian Legion of Ex-Service Men and Women is funding scholarships for Division 1 Registered Nurses working in public health services or bush nursing services in the Loddon Mallee region, Victoria.

 Scholarship Information